Chordian/deepsid/README.md

 The user ID of 2 assigned to "JCH" in `setup.php` is used for the letter folder quality filters.
 You can change this ID number to a user of your choice.
 The folder ratings of this user will then affect those quality filters.

-You can run the `/deepsid/logs/activity.htm` to see activity and also any errors.
+You can run the `/deepsid/logs/activity.htm` file to see activity and also any errors.
 Note that it never logs ratings by other users (what they rate SID tunes is none of our business).

 If you have any problems getting the offline version to work [please let me know](mailto:chordian@gmail.com) and I'll try to help.